KyoldFusion/SlayerReimbursementProject/RembursementProject1/Readme.md

 Link: https://www.jetbrains.com/pycharm/

+## System variable notes
+If you are using System environment variables the following link is how to set up your variables for access in the code after downloading 			drivers: https://www.youtube.com/watch?v=bEroNNzqlF4

+System variables used:
+	db_url
+	db_username
+	db_password
+	db_name

 ## Usage

 > Here, you instruct other people on how to use your project after they’ve installed it.
 This would also be a good place to include screenshots of your project in action.